There’s a crisis among men today, and the art of "being a man" is getting lost. So many people aren't sure how to be a man anymore.

 Well, you came to the right place.

-Here are some quick tips on how to be a man:
+Quick tips on how to be a man:

 The superior man is he who develops, in harmonious proportions, his moral, intellectual, and physical nature.
 This should be the end at which men of all classes should aim, and it is this only which constitutes greatness. ―Douglas Jerrold